yaazkal/bastille-odoo/README.md

 # [WIP] bastille-odoo
+[Odoo](https://github.com/odoo/odoo) is an Open Source ERP software made in Python.
+The main Odoo Apps include an Open Source CRM, Website Builder, eCommerce, Warehouse Management, Project Management, Billing, Point of Sale, Human Resources, Marketing, Manufacturing, etc.

-[Bastille](https://github.com/bastillebsd/bastille) template for running odoo in FreeBSD
+This is a [Bastille](https://github.com/bastillebsd/bastille) template for running Odoo in FreeBSD

 By default it installs Odoo 16.0 and PostgreSQL 15.
 If you want another version of Odoo or PostgreSQL please see the Arguments section below.